XMfit/tui-flash-cards/README.md

 # About
-A cli flash card program using ncurses for a TUI and Sqlite for local deck storage
+A TUI flash card program using ncurses for a TUI and Sqlite for local deck storage
 ## Build
 `make all`